-The Audit Committee has selected Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019 and has further directed that management submit the selection of our independent registered public accounting firm for ratification by the stockholders at the Annual Meeting.
-Deloitte & Touche LLP has audited our financial statements since June 2018.
+The Audit Committee has selected Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year 2020 and has further directed that management submit the selection of our independent registered public accounting firm for ratification by the stockholders at the Annual Meeting.
+Deloitte & Touche LLP was initially appointed in June 2018 as our independent registered public accounting firm to audit our financial statements for the year ended December 31, 2018.
 Representatives of Deloitte & Touche LLP are expected to be present at the Annual Meeting.
 They will have an opportunity to make a statement if they so desire and will be available to respond to appropriate questions.